Sign up with your email address

 If you’re employed in a UK school / college / pre-school and your project is for the direct benefit of students, then you’re eligible to sign up.

-You pick the products your classroom needs and answer some short essay questions about your project.
+You pick the products your classroom needs and write your pitch.
+When it's published, you need to share as much as possible (don't worry, we'll send you tips on how to do this).
 If your project meets its funding goal, we’ll ask you and your students to thank your donors with notes and photos of the project in action once the products arrive.

 After a couple of months of using the product, we’ll also ask for a review / case study to help other teachers in the future.

 If you reach your minimum target by your funding deadline then woohoo!
 You did it!
-Once you've stopped celebrating, you can rest assured that Rocket Fund will handle the rest.
-We collect the donations, purchase the items you requested and have them sent directly to your school address.
+Once you've stopped celebrating, we will ask you for your school's bank details so we can transfer the money you've raised.

 You can create your first project in about 20 minutes (even faster when you get the hang of it!).
 Our team will then review and post your project in about 3 days or at the start of the next wave.
 We will set you a fundraising deadline of 1 month from when your project is published.
-Once your project is funded, we’ll order the materials and you’ll get them in about 3 weeks.
+Once your project is funded, we’ll aim to transfer the money within 2 weeks.

-Any materials or resources we send should be directly experienced by the students as described in the project essay.
+Any materials or resources you raise money for should be directly experienced by the students as described in your pitch.
 Resources are property of the school for which they were initially requested, so future classes can continue to benefit.